 - (A) Divisions.
 Competition in each event shall be separated into girls and women for female skiers and boys and men for male skiers in accordance with 2002. - (1) Junior Division (Girls/Boys).
 The competitors shall be under 17 years of age at midnight on December 31st of the year proceeding the Championships year.
-Entries of teams and independents shall be accompanied by proof of age. - (2) Dual Entry.
-Skiers that fulfill the requirements of 2003 are permitted to be entered by their Federation in both the Open and the Junior World Championships. - (3) Masters Championships.
+Entries of teams and independents shall be accompanied by proof of age. - (2) Under 23 (Women/Men).
+The competitor shall be at least 18 years of age and not more than 22 years of age at midnight on December 31st of the year preceding the Championships year.
+Entries shall be accompanied by proof of age.
+Under 23 skiers need not qualify to compete unless otherwise indicated.
+Under 23 skiers shall be treated under these Rules the same as Independent Skiers. - (3) Open (Women/Men).
+A skier selected to a team under 2002(B) or who qualifies under 2003. - (4) Dual Entry.
+Skiers that fulfill the requirements of 2002 or 2003 are permitted to be entered by their Federation in both the Open and the Junior World Championships. - (5) Masters Championships.
 Competitors (women/men) shall be 35 years of age or older at midnight on December 31st of the year proceeding the Championships year.
 Entries shall be accompanied by proof of age.
-The Masters Championships shall be held separately pursuant to Rule 1801 and shall be governed by the IWWF World Barefoot Masters Championships Rules ("Masters" Rules), which are attached as Appendix A. In the event of conflict, the Masters Rules shall take precedence over these Rules.
+The Masters Championships shall be held separately pursuant to Rule 1801 and shall be governed by the IWWF World Barefoot Masters Championships Rules ("Masters" Rules), which are attached as Appendix A. In the event of conflict, the Masters Rules shall take precedence over these Rules. - (B) Dual Entry.
+The skiers that are selected to a team under 2002(B) or that fulfill the independent skier requirements of 2003 are permitted to be entered in the Open and another Division.